LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 If a note contains Markdown, BBCode or some other formatting, it is recommended that an `"mediaType"` field be added to the object with a [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) string value representing the type of encoding present, i.e. `"text/markdown"`.
 Clients that do not support a particular encoding may either display a message of the encoded type as raw text or ignore it entirely.

-Note objects may include an `"attachment"` field with an array value containing activity sub-objects representing external content referenced by the note object.
+Note objects may include an `"attachment"` field with either a single activity sub-object, a single URL string or an array of sub-objects and/or strings representing external content referenced by the note object.
 It is recommended that any linked content in the encoded text of the note object also be included in the attachments.
-Clients must support display of attachments objects with type `"Link"`.
+Clients must support display of attachments URL strings or objects with type `"Link"`.
 Clients that support display of audio, image and video type objects should support display of each attachments object types respectively.

 Note objects may include a `"tag"` field with an array value containing activity sub-objects representing tags and mentions in the content of the note object, however clients and indexers may ignore these fields as they see fit.